jamwil1226/quickvibes/README.md

 ## CALLING ALL SPACE LOVERS!
 > ### AS A person who loves space,
-> ### I WANT to learn more about historical launches, my favorite astronaut, and view NASA’s astronomy image of the day,
+> ### I WANT to learn more about historical launches, famous astronauts, and view NASA’s astronomy image of the day,
 > ### SO THAT I have a greater appreciation for what NASA has accomplished and what it is still working so hard to provide.

  ## Once the Space Explorer opens, you will be greeted with two images.
 One image is a space shuttle launch and the other image is an astronmy image.